BiKodes/nuxt.js-rendering/README.md

 The nuxt folder is used by nuxt.js during development to generate the nuxt application adn you don't need to go exploring it or changing anything within that folder.

+#### Pages Directory

+It hosts all respective prjoects components creating routes in parallelity.

 # Running Project

 You can run the projects locally by running the following command on the terminal:

     ```npm run dev```